freemansoft/CircuitPython-playground/blinka/README.md

 # Blinka on a PC

-These programs run on a Mac or PC and remotely control:
+These programs run on a Mac or PC and remotely control peripheral sensors, motors and displays using the following as breakout boards.

 * RP2040 running the U2IF firmware.
 * Adafruit MCP2221A breakout